bump-sh/docs/src/_help/continuous-integration/github-actions.md

 > make sure to change your destination branch name (`main` in the example above), replace `<BUMP_DOC_ID>` with your Bump.sh documentation slug or id, and point `file:` to your local API description document (`doc/api-documentation.yml`).
 {: .warning}

-### Diff on Pull Requests only
+### Diff on pull requests only

-If you only want to have API diff posted on pull requests use this workflow:
+If you only want to have API diff posted on pull requests, use this workflow:

 `.github/workflows/api-diff.yml`